jessecalton/WatchNext/README.md

 ### WatchNext will help you eliminate the time spent surfing Netflix and Hulu to get to what matters most - watching films!

 * Add and delete movies from a watch list with ease.
-* Search specific parameters to filter through movies.
+* Search specific parameters to filter through movies in watch list.
 * Example: "I want to watch a movie that's less than 2 hours, is a Romantic Comedy from the 1980's, and has a Rotten Tomatoes score of at least 75."

 ## Cast 📽️